Full 2014 Toyota Tacoma Review

-The sporty X-Runner and Baja-inspired T/X models have been discontinued for the 2014 Toyota Tacoma, but there's a new SR appearance package that adds a little visual interest.
+The sporty X-Runner model has been discontinued for the 2014 Toyota Tacoma, but there's a new SR appearance package that adds a little visual interest.
 Also, the touchscreen infotainment offerings have been enhanced, and the available rearview camera now broadcasts to the touchscreen display on all eligible models (the Access Cab previously used a small screen on the rearview mirror).

 You wouldn't know it from the commercials on TV, but not all pickup trucks these days are thundering beasts built to tow your house off its foundation.
 There's also a "midsize" class of trucks, and the 2014 Toyota Tacoma is arguably its most distinguished member.
 For nearly a decade now, the current Tacoma has been meeting the needs of truck shoppers who value efficiency and manageable dimensions.
 And although the 2014 model is largely the same truck that debuted way back in 2005, the past few years have brought new technology features that keep the Tacoma feeling fresh.

 The big news two years ago was the introduction of Toyota's touchscreen interface with "Entune" mobile apps and navigation, but availability was limited to the pricey Double Cab V6.
 Last year, a basic 6.1-inch touchscreen (sans mobile apps and navigation) became standard on all Tacoma models, even the stripped-down 4x2 Regular Cab.
 For 2014, the standard touchscreen is joined by an optional enhanced version for both Access and Double Cabs, and these models also offer mobile apps and navigation.
 The only bummer is that the Regular Cab's touchscreen can't be upgraded from the standard, no-frills specification.